Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Conclusion and Limitations

-\section{Conclusion \add{and Limitations}}
+\section{Conclusion and Limitations}

-In this paper, we took the first steps towards establishing \add{fully open-sourced} benchmarking tasks \add{featuring a broad range of behavioral policies} and competitive baselines for offline reinforcement learning from visual observations.
+In this paper, we took the first steps towards establishing fully open-sourced benchmarking tasks featuring a broad range of behavioral policies and competitive baselines for offline reinforcement learning from visual observations.
 Until now, work in this space has been nascent, with ad-hoc analyses leading to unclear comparisons.
 To address the lack of meaningful evaluations and comparative analyses in this space, we provided a set of straightforward and standardized benchmarking tasks that follow popular low-dimensional equivalent experiment setups and presented competitive model-based and model-free baselines.
-We analyzed key factors that help explain the performance of these approaches, while also demonstrating their ability to generalize in more challenging settings that are unique to visual observations. \add{With particular focus on the DeepMind Control Suite, which features a wide array of tasks of varying difficulties, we hope that \textsc{v-d4rl}} will be useful to practitioners and researchers alike and that it will provide a springboard for developing offline reinforcement learning methods for real-world continuous-control problems and spark further progress in this space. \add{Complementing and extending \textsc{v-d4rl} to domains that feature complex manipulation tasks and physical robotics systems presents an exciting direction for future research.}
+We analyzed key factors that help explain the performance of these approaches, while also demonstrating their ability to generalize in more challenging settings that are unique to visual observations.

-\begin{ack} Cong Lu and Tim G. J. Rudner are funded by the Engineering and Physical Sciences Research Council (EPSRC).
-Philip J. Ball is funded through the Willowgrove Studentship.
-Tim G. J. Rudner is also funded by the Rhodes Trust and by a Qualcomm Innovation Fellowship.
-We are grateful to Rafael Rafailov for sharing the data used with LOMPO and Edoardo Cetin for his NumPy Array replay buffer implementation.
-We thank Samuel Daulton, Clare Lyle, Muhammad Faaiz Taufiq for detailed feedback on an early draft.
-The authors would also like to thank the anonymous ICML 2022 reviewers for constructive feedback which helped improve the paper. \end{ack}
+With a particular focus on the DeepMind Control Suite, which features a wide array of tasks of varying difficulties, we hope that \textsc{v-d4rl} will be useful to practitioners and researchers alike and that it will provide a springboard for developing offline reinforcement learning methods for real-world continuous-control problems and spark further progress in this space.
+Complementing and extending \textsc{v-d4rl} to more domains that feature complex manipulation tasks and physical robotics systems presents an exciting direction for future research.

 {\hrule height 1mm}